 Why have a home inspected?

-Buyers - Typically a home inspection is ordered after an offer has been made and accepted.
+Buyers – Typically a home inspection is ordered after an offer has been made and accepted.
 Even if you are well versed in construction the pure emotion involved with buying a home can do funny things especially after you have finally found a place that you want to call home.
-A good home inspector provides a fresh set of eyes and a non-biased opinion of the condition of the home and they will make every effort to access all areas of the most critical areas; the crawlspace and attic.
+A good home inspector provides a fresh set of eyes and a non-biased opinion of the condition of the home and they will make every effort to access all areas of the most critical areas such as the crawlspace and attic.

 Sellers – Disclosure documents often make Sellers nervous about having a pre-lisiting home inspection, home owners don’t always want to know whats wrong with their home, but when the final days of the deal are approaching and everyone is ready for this to “just be over” it can be a terrible time for a surprise.
 We encourage Sellers to get a limited home inspection and summary report prior to listing, these inspections can be tailored in a variety of fashions and can lead to a much smoother transaction.

-Realtors - We've gained another level of appreciation for Real Estate Professionals and what they do day in and day out.
-Realtors invest their time and money marketing and showing properties based on market comparisons and conditions and asking prices and can only hope that the inspection process doesn't uncover a "deal breaker" or something that has a significant negative impact on the sale price and ultimately their commission.
-We encourage Realtors to advise their Clients, both Buyers and Sellers to utilize the services of a professional home inspector not only to protect the Client, but themselves as well.
+Realtors – We’ve gained another level of appreciation for Real Estate Professionals and what they do day in and day out.
+Realtors invest their time and money marketing and showing properties based on market comparisons and conditions and asking prices and can only hope that the inspection process doesn’t uncover a “deal breaker” or something that has a significant negative impact on the sale price and ultimately their commission.
+We encourage Realtors to advise their Clients, both Buyers and Sellers to utilize the services of a professional home inspector not only to protect the Client, but to protect themselves as well.

-Home Owners/Landlords - A whole home inspection may be a little overkill, but a thorough maintenance inspection or a crawlspace and attic only inspection can save a Home Owner thousands of dollars through early detection.
-Landlords can sleep more soundly knowing that they've exercised due diligence by having their investment property thoroughly evaluated and reducing the risk of getting those surprise phone calls from a frustrated tenant.
+Home Owners/Landlords – A whole home inspection may be a little overkill, but a thorough maintenance inspection or a crawlspace and attic only inspection can save a Home Owner thousands of dollars through early detection.
+Landlords can sleep more soundly knowing that they’ve exercised due diligence by having their investment property thoroughly evaluated thereby reducing the risk of getting those surprise phone calls from a frustrated tenant.